 I have an A.B. (artium baccalaureus, Bachelor's degree) in Philosophy from Occidental College, in Los Angeles, CA. I worked mainly in philosophy of language, semantics, metaphilosophy, formal logic, and moral psychology.
 More about that side of things can be found here.

 In my spare time I have my own home lab, building and managing both on-premise and cloud servers that host a variety of apps.
 I use SDN for the on-premise networks.
-I am also a photographer, as mentioned above, and write fiction and non-fiction as well.
+I am also a photographer and artist, as mentioned above, and write fiction and non-fiction as well.
 I am an avid cyclist, and mass transit advocate.